b roll

 These supplemental footage shots don’t move the story forward by themselves, but, in conjunction with the A-roll, they enrich the narrative and improve the cinematic experience for viewers.

-Tips for Capturing High-Quality B-Roll
+9 Tips for High-Quality B-Roll

 1. Plan Ahead and Create a Shot List